Action principles: Action along a path

-where the form of the kinetic ($\text{KE}$) and potential ($\text{PE}$) energy expressions depend upon the physics problem, and their value at each point on the path depends upon relative coordinates corresponding to that point.
+where the form of the kinetic energy (KE) and potential energy (PE) expressions depend upon the physics problem, and their value at each point on the path depends upon relative coordinates corresponding to that point.
 The energy function is called a Lagrangian; in simple problems it is the kinetic energy minus the potential energy of the system.

 Path variation

 In classical mechanics, a system moving between two points takes one particular path; other similar paths are not taken.
 Each conceivable path corresponds to a value of the action.
 An action principle predicts or explains that the particular path taken has a stationary value for the system's action: similar paths near the one taken have very similar action value.
 This variation in the action value is key to the action principles.

-In quantum mechanics, every possible path contributes an amplitude to the system's behavior, with the phase of each amplitude determined by the action for that path (phase = action/$\hbar$).
+In quantum mechanics, every possible path contributes an amplitude to the system's behavior, with the phase of each amplitude determined by the action for that path (phase = action Planck constant/ħ).
 The classical path emerges because: